appserver-io/appserver/_docs/aop.md

 As you can see, pointcuts can be specified using [logical connectives](https://en.wikipedia.org/wiki/Logical_connective#Common_logical_connectives) to express a very specific description of an event.
 Keep in mind that this description only narrows the necessary `call` join point.

-> All pointcut specifications MUST contain a single `call` join point
+> All pointcut specifications MUST contain a single `call` join point.

-The basic connectives the doppelgaenger library supports are:
+The basic connectives the doppelgaenger library supports are the following.

 | Connective  | Symbol      | Description                                                                                          |
 | ------------| ------------| -----------------------------------------------------------------------------------------------------|